M-37 (Michigan highway): State highway era

 The Michigan State Highway Department (MSHD) signed M-37 initially as part of the state trunkline highway system by July 1, 1919.
 This section of highway ran from Battle Creek to Grand Rapids, roughly along the modern routing.
 By 1929, the highway was extended north to Peacock in Lake County, replacing the contemporary M-54 in the process.
 A group of local leaders formed an organization to lobby for the completion of the highway in 1928 when state efforts to do stalled.
 The Grand Rapids–Leelanau Association named their roadway the Paradise Trail and promoted it as an alternative to both US 31 and US 131.
-They convinced local land owners to donate land to build the road.
+They convinced local landowners to donate land to build the road.
 Backers named the road for the "divine scenic and recreational delights" in the area.

 An unnumbered section of gravel highway was opened in 1937 west of Cadillac; the roadway extended south from M-55 to the Wexford–Lake county line.
 Later, in 1940, the MSHD renumbered the north–south leg of M-42 from Mesick north to Traverse City and Old Mission.
 As a result, M-37 was then a discontinuous highway with a gap between M-63 in Peacock to M-115 at Mesick.
 The spur in Wexford County is shown after 1941 as an "earthen" highway, before disappearing from state maps completely in 1945.
 A section of M-37 through Newaygo County was renamed in 1945 for Stevens T. Mason, the first governor of the State of Michigan.
 At the time, Consumers Power Company recommended that all north–south roads in the county bear the name of a state governor as part of a plan to rename the major roads in the county.
 The company wanted to simplify directions for their employees looking for customers' homes in the area.
 In the middle of 1948, M-37 was extended to M-55 on a gravel highway that followed the previously unnumbered highway in Wexford County and a new roadway in Lake County.
 As a result, M-37 still had a gap, but only between M-55 and M-115.